adey-px/cluster-music/README.md

 1. When I clicked any audio to play on home page, it always displayed the first audio on the page whereas it was supposed to display and play the specific audio that I clicked.
 I fixed this bug by using Coditional Expressions with Case & When, to make the selected audio object to always show on top of the iteration in the paginator.
 I learnt this concept from <a href="https://stackoverflow.com/questions/394809/does-python-have-a-ternary-conditional-operator">Stack Overflow</a>
 2. I tried using coding to implement Stripe payment for Pro user but it was not working as expected.
-However due to time constraint, I used Stripe payment link provided on their website to implement payment for Pro user
+However due to time constraint, I used Stripe payment link provided on the Stripe website to implement payment for Pro user with feedback provided.
+However, Test mode from Stripe does not allow recurrent subscription.
+It was stated that I need to activate my Stripe account to be able to send Live subscription to users.
+Hence the need to make user payment active only when they remain logged in.
+Users have to make another payment to have access to the download page, if they logout of their Cluster account or close and reopen their browser again next time
 3. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
 I searched Google for solution and I got this site <a href="https://exerror.com/assertionerror-database-connection-isnt-set-to-utc/">to downgrade psycopg2</a> installation to 2.8.6 and that fixed the issue
 4. After successful deployment to heroku, created and connected to amazon S3 bucket to serve static files, the whole data (imgaes & audio) in my database did not show in live site on heroku but showing normally on development site through gitpod and all my user logins including admin login refused to work.
 I contacted tutor support and they guided me in following ways: <br>
     i.
 I manually created enviroment variable named DATABASE_URL (from heroku config var) in gitpod setting and added postgres db url as its value.
 Other option is to create env.py file and specify the enviroment variable key/value. <br>